 Radon

 Another difficult but not uncommon item to have your home tested for, radon is an odorless, colorless, deadly naturally occurring gas.
 Certain areas are radon hotspots, and exposure to this gas is estimated to cause 20,000 lung cancer deaths in the United States every year.
 A map of US hotspots can be viewed on the EPA website.
-Regardless of what the map indicates, every home should be tested for radon gas.
-Testing kits are cheap and easily found (see the EPA for more) and offer many years of peace.
+Regardless of what the map indicates, every home should undergo radon testing.
+Testing kits are inexpensive and widely available (visit the EPA for more information), offering many years of peace of mind.

 Common Household Chemicals